 Tourism and recreation

 The Republic of Mari El is located in the eastern part of the East European Plain in the central Volga River basin.
-It borders on Kirov Region in the north, northeast, and east; on the Republic of Tatarstan and Chuvashia on the southeast and east; and on Nizhny Novgorod Region on the west and northwest.
-The border of the republic is 1200 km long, and its total area is 23 300 km2.
+It borders on Kirov Region in the north, northeast, and east; the Republic of Tatarstan and Chuvashia in the southeast and east; and Nizhny Novgorod Region in the west and northwest.
+The border of the republic is 1200 km long, and its total area is 23 300 sq. km.

 The Volga River, the longest and deepest river in Europe, flows through Mari El for a length of 155 km.
 The museums of the city of Kozmodemyansk and Sheremetevo Castle in the village of Yurino are located on its banks.

-Numerous mineral springs with many outlets in the Ilet and Yushut river valleys are used for medicinal purposes at health and recreation centers and in hospitals.
+Numerous mineral springs with many outlets in the Ilet and Yushut river valleys are used for medicinal purposes at health and recreation centres and in hospitals.

 Lakes are the territory’s national property.
 Plunge-basin, interdune, and floodplain lakes invariably attract with their summer coolness and clear freshwater.
 Plunge-basin lakes are mainly located on the southern and southwestern slopes of the Mariisko-Vyatsky Ridge; most of them are found in the lower course of the Ilet River, for example, Yalchik, Glukhoe, Bezdonnoe, and Kichier lakes.